rclone/rclone/MANUAL.md

 # rclone lsf

-List directories and objects in remote:path formatted for parsing
+List directories and objects in remote:path formatted for parsing.

 ## Synopsis